Holit attack

 On 7 October 2023, the Hamas Izz ad-Din al-Qassam Brigades (Al-Qassam Brigades) attacked Holit, a kibbutz close to the border fence with the Gaza Strip, as part of a surprise attack on Israel.

-Twelve residents including one member of the security team were killed.
-Three foreign kibbutz employees, two from Nepal and a Moldavian, were also killed.

-A resident, whose parents were killed, and a Thai employee, were injured.
-They recovered, with the employee subsequently returning to Thailand.
-Four members of a family were injured when a grenade failed to breach their safe room, but shrapnel entered through the space under the door.
+Sixteen people were killed in the attack, including three foreign workers as well as three members of the security forces.
+About 20 of the attacking militants were also killed.

-Seven hostages were taken captive.
-Three were released on the day of the attack just before reaching the Gaza border fence.
+Nine hostages were taken during the attack.
+Three were released on the day of the attack after entering Gaza and made it back to Israel that same day.
 An additional two were released during the Israeli–Palestinian prisoner exchange.
-The last two hostages' bodies were recovered on 8 January 2025.
+The bodies of two others were recovered on 8 January 2025.

-Tanks from the Israel Defence Forces' (IDF) Paran Brigade, and the Shaldag Unit, only regained control of the kibbutz after midnight, clearing it of militants either by killing or chasing them away.

 Background

 The kibbutz was established in 1977 in the Sinai and was transferred to the Negev as part of the 1982 Egypt–Israel peace treaty.
 In it had a population of in 53 families.